 Stephen Alford is the author of Burghley: William Cecil at the Court of Elizabeth I (2008) and The Watchers: A Secret History of the Reign of Elizabeth I (2012).
 A former Fellow of King’s College, Cambridge, he has held the Chair in Early Modern British History at the University of Leeds since 2012.
 He is a Patron of the Lord Burghley 500 Foundation and is currently writing a political life of the first Lord Burghley’s younger son, Robert Cecil.

-Dr. Suzannah Lipscomb - Postponed until 2021
+Dr. Suzannah Lipscomb - Friday 8th October 2021

 Suzannah Lipscomb's lecture will take place in the Great Hall, with drinks in the Orangery from 6pm and the lecture from 7pm.